jinmoo21/PWDriver/README.md

 pip install pwdriver
 ```

-### 2. Make 'config.ini' file and locate in anywhere.
+### 2. Make 'config.ini' file and locate in your project directory.

 config.ini 's contents be like this.